module specification

 Module summary

 Interaction design is an expanding field increasingly concerned with end user requirements, user experiences and their everyday practice.
 Digital networks and portable devices have changed the way we work, play and interact with each other.
-This module provides an introduction to the theoretical and practical issues that underlie interaction design for end users of digital products.
-Students will be introduced to the key concepts of Human Computer Interaction (HCI), user-centred design approaches and design research methods as well as practically implementing these principles and methods.
-From gathering use requirements to assembling high fidelity prototypes this module will enable students to develop practical as well as analytical skills necessary for digital project development on different platforms.
+This module introduces the theoretical and practical issues that underlie interaction design for end users of digital products.
+Students will be introduced to the key concepts of Human Computer Interaction (HCI), user-centred design approaches and design research methods with the opportunity to implement these principles and methods.
+From gathering use requirements to assembling high fidelity prototypes this module will enable students to develop practical as well as analytical skills necessary for digital project development on a variety of platforms.

 Prior learning requirements